ogiovannyoliveira/classes-scheduler-graphql/README.md

 ## To the future (extra features) :rocket:
   - Add authentication and authorization; ✅
-  - See the available classes and how many people are in the appointment in real-time.
+  - See the available appointments and how many people scheduled them in real-time. [⏳]